vtex/styleguide/react/components/Toggle/README.md

 A Toggle is a control for turning an option ON or OFF.
 Its effect is usually automatically applied, which is one of the main differences compared to checkboxes, that need a submit.

 ### Dos
-- Do use the Semantic variation if turning this option ON is highly recommended from your application standpoint.
+- Use the Semantic variation if turning this option ON is highly recommended from your application standpoint.
 In doubt prefer the default variation.
-- Do me mindful of the default value of this field.
+- be me mindful of the default value of this field.
 - It's usually a good practice to be optimistic about its effect.
 Even if you're not sure if the resulting network request will be successful, pretend it does and let it change its state.

 ### Related components